 - Ensuring a clear understanding of the age of data available for other analyses

-- Select Data Staleness Analysis from the Decision-Support Tool dropdown menu
+- Select Data Quality Analysis from the Decision-Support Tool dropdown menu

 - Click on the three bars in the upper left hand corner and select Filter by Region and select target country and administrative divisions from the drop-down menus.
 The map will update based on your selections.